matter-labs/zksync-web-era-docs/docs/dev/developer-guides/contracts/contracts.md

 These are available as binaries but we recommend using them via [their correspondent Hardhat plugins](../../../api/hardhat/plugins.md).
 These plugins are easy to setup so developers can compile new projects or migrate existing ones to zkSync 2.0.

 Ethereum cryptographic primitives like `ecrecover`, `keccak256` and `sha256` are supported as precompiles.
 No actions are required from your side as all the calls to the precompiles are handled by the compiler under the hood.

+### Compile existing projects to zkSync

+To compile an existing project